-PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) may cause hyponatremia.
+PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) may cause hyponatremia.
 Hyponatremia can lead to acute hyponatremic encephalopathy characterized by headache, nausea, seizures, lethargy, and vomiting.
 Patients with brain edema are at particular risk of severe, irreversible and life-threatening brain injury.

-The risk of hospital-acquired hyponatremia is increased in patients with cardiac or pulmonary failure, and in patients with non-osmotic vasopressin release (including SIADH) treated with high volume of hypotonic PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP).
+The risk of hospital-acquired hyponatremia is increased in patients with cardiac or pulmonary failure, and in patients with non-osmotic vasopressin release (including SIADH) treated with high volume of hypotonic PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP).

-Avoid PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in hypervolemic or overhydrated patients.
+Avoid PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in hypervolemic or overhydrated patients.
 If use cannot be avoided, monitor serum sodium concentrations.